ZENLabCode/CalciumImaging/Yan Y. 2026 Temporal drift of sleep-wake representations in hypothalamic neuronal ensembles/ReadMe.txt

 ## 3. Demo

 ### Input Data
-Each mouse (6 Vgat mice included in the demo) has **21 recording sessions**.
+Each mouse (2 MCH mice included in the demo) has **21 recording sessions**.
 Each session contains:
 - Sleep hypnogram (scored from EEG/EMG, 1=wake, 2= NREM, 4= REM)
 - Normalized calcium imaging signal (ΔF/F)
-- EMG signal
+- (EMG signal is not included in the data demo due to size limitation, but can be found in the dataset shared with the paper.)

 ### Running the Demo-Dataset1
 1. Open `CalciumImaging_GUI.mlapp` in MATLAB.
 2. Select the FileName for the output file, and the Folder you want to save the file in.
 3. Use default settings,
--Optional: some data might have extra empty, blank images, in case you want to remove these, select the Cut Zeros option.
-Similarly adjust other options if needed.
+-Optional: Some data might have extra empty, blank images; in case you want to remove these, select the Cut Zeros option.
+Similarly, adjust other options if needed.

 3. Click "Start event detection" (MATLAB App Designer required).
-4. Choose the dataset in the Dataset1 folder: Vgat
+4. Choose the dataset in the Dataset1 folder: MCH
-5. Event detection starts, a progress bar will appear and progress will also be reported in Matlab's Command Window.
+5. Event detection starts, a progress bar will appear and progress will also be reported in MATLAB's Command Window.
 - At the end of the analysis, make sure the file was saved.

 ### Runtime
-- **~10 hours** for the demo-Dataset1 (depends on computer specs)
+- **~10-30 min** for the demo-Dataset1 (depends on computer specs)

 ### Expected Output